bmeddeb/RepoMetrics/docs/index.md

-# RepoMetrics Python API
+# GitFleet Python API

-Welcome to the documentation for the RepoMetrics Python API, which provides high-performance Git blame operations and repository management.
+Welcome to the documentation for the GitFleet Python API, which provides high-performance Git blame operations and repository management.

 ## Available Classes